What is a Treynor Ratio?

 Under this concept, we need to assess three items:

 As we said, we need to get the extra return to take care of the additional risk.
-So to assess what excess return the proposed investment is giving us, we need to have a reference point, in comparison to that this is the extra return.
+So to assess what excess return the proposed investment is giving us, we need to have a reference point.
+In comparison to that, this is the extra return.
 This reference rate is the Risk-Free Return Rate, where an investor’s return is almost with zero or negligible return rate.
 So, what could be a better representation for such a risk-free return rate than the return available on government securities.
-So typically, the rates available or offered on government bonds (Treasury Bills, etc.) is taken as the benchmark rate.
+So typically, the rates available or offered on government bonds (Treasury Bills, etc.) are taken as the benchmark rate.

 Market Return of Investments

 For comparison purposes, we need to calculate the anticipated or estimated, or offered return of the proposed security/financial instrument.